mbasabty/TuckshopManagementSystem/README.md

-The Department of Basic Education required us grade 11 of 2023 to design and program a utilitarian system that is user-friendly and can be used by any user at the point of sale in South African school tuck shops as part of the 2023 Practical Assessment Task (PAT).
+The Department of Basic Education required us grade 11's of 2023 to design and program a utilitarian system that is user-friendly and can be used by any user at the point of sale in South African school tuck shops as part of the 2023 Practical Assessment Task (PAT) for Information Technology.
 I really enjoyed creating this.

 <div style="display:flex; flex-wrap:wrap; gap:12px;">